pjkaufman/dynamicVideoList/README.md

 Then copy the files from the git repository and paste them in the web content folder of your server.

-### Dependencies

-- [Grav](https://getgrav.org/) must be installed and in place first.

 ## Features

 ### Dynamic Video Selection

 This is possible due to having the ids of the Vimeo videos.

 The id is taken in by the Vimeo API and used to load the desired video.

 ### URL Parameters

 These parameters are defined and used in Javascript

 - lang - the language in which to check for the video in
-  - _Note: this parameter is needed if url parameters are present_
 - video - the name of the video to play
 - time - the time in the video to start the user at
 - sub - the language to have the subtitles set to